aiidateam/aiida-core/docs/source/working_with_aiida/caching.rst

   :align: center
   :height: 350px

-  When resusing a cached calculation, AiiDA will link up to the input nodes as usual, and make a copy of both the calculation node **C** and its outputs **D3**.
+  When reusing a cached calculation, AiiDA will link up to the input nodes as usual, and make a copy of both the calculation node **C** and its outputs **D3**.

 In order to ensure that the provenance graph with and without caching is the same, AiiDA creates a *copy* of the orginial calculation node, linked to the original inputs, as well as a to a copy of the original outputs, as shown in :numref:`fig_caching`.